ImpressionEngineering/Perch-CleanTalk-Anti-Spam/README.md

 ![impeng_cleantalk settings screenshot](assets/impeng_cleantalk settings.png)

 ## Operation
-The add-on send the contents of the form name, email and message fields to CleanTalk together with several other pieces of information (ipaddress, time to complete form, js enabled, etc).
-If the form response is itentified as spam the responce ID from CleanTalk is added to the honeypot field (if empty) so that the form will be added to the spam tab of the forms admin page.
-The form is then redispatched to Perch_forms and will be processed as normal.
+The add-on sends the contents of the form name, email and message fields to CleanTalk together with several other pieces of information (ip address, time to complete form, js enabled, etc).
+If the form response is identified as spam the response ID from CleanTalk is added to the honeypot field (if empty) so that the form will be added to the spam tab of the forms admin page.
+The form is then re-dispatched to Perch_forms and will be processed as normal.

 ## To Do

-- Implement the ability to redispatch to multiple apps (probably copy Ryan Gittings excellent solution in his [Perch Recaptcha](https://github.com/ryangittings/mbk-forms) Perch add-on.
+- Implement the ability to re-dispatch to multiple apps (probably copy Ryan Gittings excellent solution in his [Perch Recaptcha](https://github.com/ryangittings/mbk-forms) Perch add-on.

 ## Issues